QuantileRegressionLab/QMGM/README.md

 -   [RStudio](https://rstudio.com/) version 2024.09.0+375 or higher
 -   [Qtools](https://github.com/marco-geraci/Qtools) version 1.5.9 or higher

-The code has been parallelized using the following packages
+The code has been parallelized using the following packages:
 -   `foreach`
 -   `parallel`
 -   `doParallel`